Tom Nash (Home and Away): Characterisation

-A writer for official Home and Away website described Tom as "your typical cricket-in-summer, rugby-in-winter kind of guy; he's sporty, good-looking and a bit of a ladies' man!"
+A writer for the official Home and Away website described Tom as "your typical cricket-in-summer, rugby-in-winter kind of guy; he's sporty, good-looking and a bit of a ladies' man!"
 Unlike Gypsy, Tom was not against his family moving from Hong Kong to Summer Bay, as he was hoping the move would answer some questions he had about his father's past.
 Tom and Joel's relationship was a little strained and things were not helped by Joel's high expectations for his son.
 However, pleasing his parents was important to Tom, although he did not admit that out loud.
-The website writer observed that Tom managed to slip in the Bay's lifestyle easily and became "an instant hit" with the girls.
-Squires described Tom as "a very down-to-earth teenager who simply wants to find his own way in life."
+The website writer observed that Tom managed to slip into the Bay's lifestyle easily and became "an instant hit" with the girls.
+Squires described Tom as "a very down-to-earth teenager who simply wants to find his way in life."
 When asked if he shared any similarities with his character, Squires stated that they were both creative and liked the outdoors.
 He added that Tom is more outgoing, while he is much more quieter.